whathellis/Obsidian/Mashroomash/08/Syntax/Data Types.md

 Multiline text as a value is only possible via YAML Frontmatter and the pipe operator:

-`--- poem: |   Because I could not stop for Death,   He kindly stopped for me;   The carriage held but just ourselves   And Immortality. author: "[[Emily Dickinson]]" title: "Because I could not stop for Death" ---`
+`--- poem: |   Because I could not stop for Death,   He kindly stopped for me;   The carriage held but just ourselves   And Immortality. author: "[[Emily Dickinson|Emily Dickinson]]" title: "Because I could not stop for Death" ---`

 For inline fields, a line break means the end of the value.